Neck: Circumference

 Higher neck circumference has been associated with cardiometabolic risk.
 Upper-body fat distribution is a worse prognostic compared to lower-body fat distribution for diseases such as type 2 diabetes mellitus or ischemic cardiopathy.
 Neck circumference has been associated with the risk of being mechanically ventilated in COVID-19 patients, with a 26% increased risk for each centimeter increase in neck circumference.
 Moreover, hospitalized COVID-19 patients with a "large neck phenotype" on admission had a more than double risk of death.

-Other animals
+The circumference of the neck typically varies between males and females due to differences in body composition, muscle mass, and hormonal influences.
+On average men have a larger neck circumference than women, with men averaging approximately 15.2 inches (38.7 cm) and women around 13.1 inches (33.3 cm).
+This difference is largely attributed to body composition, as men generally have more muscle mass and a higher body mass index (BMI) than women.
+Hormonal differences also play a significant role, as testosterone, which is present at higher levels in men, promotes muscle growth, including in the neck area.

+Animals

 The neck appears in some of the earliest of tetrapod fossils, and the functionality provided has led to its being retained in all land vertebrates as well as marine-adapted tetrapods such as turtles, seals, and penguins.
 Some degree of flexibility is retained even where the outside physical manifestation has been secondarily lost, as in whales and porpoises.
 A morphologically functioning neck also appears among insects.
-Its absence in fish and aquatic arthropods is notable, as many have life stations similar to a terrestrial or tetrapod counterpart, or could otherwise make use of the added flexibility.
+Its absence in fish and aquatic arthropods is notable, as many have life stations similar to a terrestrial or tetrapod counterpart or could otherwise make use of the added flexibility.

-The word "neck" is sometimes used as a convenience to refer to the region behind the head in some snails, gastropod mollusks, even though there is no clear distinction between this area, the head area, and the rest of the body.
+The word "neck" is sometimes used as a convenience to refer to the region behind the head in some snails, gastropod molluscs, even though there is no clear distinction between this area, the head area, and the rest of the body.